reserve85/HoymilesZeroExport/README.md

 Now you can execute the script with python.

 ## Docker
 By default the Docker image uses a base configuration in `HoymilesZeroExport_Config.ini`.
-You need to provide a configuration where you override individual values that.
-To do that, create a new `config.ini` and set the configuration values from `HoymilesZeroExport_Config.ini` you'd like to override.
+You need to provide a configuration where you override individual values.
+To do that, create a new `HoymilesZeroExport_Config_Override.ini` and set the configuration values from `HoymilesZeroExport_Config.ini` you'd like to override.
 The minimum config file for using AhoyDTU with a Tasmota powermeter looks like this:
 ```
 [SELECT_DTU]
 USE_AHOY = true